Horbenkodev/hugo-blog/content/posts/updates-of-getsocio-and-the-got-spot-projects/index.md

 ---
 title: What's New?
 Updates of Getsocio and The Got Spot projects
+breadcrumbs: Updates of Getsocio and The Got Spot
+draft: true
-publishDate: '2018-09-19T00:00:00Z'
+publishDate: 2018-09-19T00:00:00Z
-authors:
-- vladimir-shumik
+image: Getsocio-updates.jpg
+og_image: Getsocio-updates.jpg
 description: Recently we've released a new mobile app - The Got Spot app.
 The launch of this application is closely related to our Getsocio project, so let's first talk about major updates of Getsocio itself and some other linked projects.
-image: Getsocio-updates.jpg
-og_image: Getsocio-updates.jpg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - vladimir-shumik
 categories:
   - news
+industries: []
 ---
 Recently we've released a new mobile app - The Got Spot app.
 The launch of this application is closely related to our Getsocio project, so let's first talk about major updates of Getsocio itself and some other linked projects.